 The following two pseudo-ops enable relocation mode switching.
 They can be used anywhere and as often as the programmer wishes in a relocatable program.
-If these pseudo-ops are used in an absolute (.ABS, .ABSP, .FULL, .FULLP) program, they will be flagged (I-ignored).
+If these pseudo-ops are used in an absolute (.ABS, .ABSP, .FULL, .FULLP) program, they will be flagged (1-ignored).
 These pseudo-ops will be most useful for the user who has a VT15 display.
 The VT15 has its own processor and uses 13-bit addresses.

-Mnemonic Description

 .
-EBREL Enable bank mode relocation

-Relocatable programs are normally in PDP-15 mode (12-bit re- location).
+EBREL Enable bank mode relocation Relocatable programs are normally in Page mode (12-bit relocation).
 This pseudo-op will cause a data word to be output to the Linking Loader having an octal code of 31g.
 This octal code will signal the Linking Loader to treat all 03 loader codes as 13-bit relocatable.
 The data word will be ignored by the Linking Loader.
 Addresses having 13-bits will not be flagged while in this mode.

-.
-DBREL Disable bank mode relocation

-A data word is output having a Linking Loader code of 328.
-This code will signal the loader to treat all 03 codes as 12-bit relocation (normal PDP-15 mode); the data word will be ignored.